What is Tribometer?

 Reciprocating Sliding Friction and Wear test

 The Reciprocating Sliding Friction and Wear test can be used to measure average coefficient of friction (COF) and wear.
 It is possible to perform dry and lubricated tests.
 Different types of contact geometries are possible such as Ball-on-disc, ball-on-plate, cylinder-on-disc, cylinder-on-plate and disc-on-disc.
 Load, Frequency, Stroke length and Temperature can be varied according to requirements.
+Here is one of the commercially available machines.

 High Frequency Reciprocating Rigs (HFRR) can be useful to perform measurements with diesels, low viscous lubricants and additives.